timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 There are many times in AMR where one mentions things like "John and Mary to the store" or "China and Japan are competing".
 You can assume that "and" loosely encodes a set/member relationship; you don't need to add "set/member" to all of our coordination instances, nor to add it between "they" and "John" in "John and Mary went to the store.
 They bought a cat."

-**Marking "Sloppy anaphora" relations as member-member relations**

-You might be tempted to look at the following kinds of sentences and assume that "do so" or "one" are identical with prior reference.
-But are they?:

-"Bill asked to be allowed to take the day off.
-You should do that too."

-"Bill got a new Hyundai.
-Jane might get one too".

-These are referred to in semantics under a variety of names such as "sloppy" or "same-type" anaphora.
-In essence, while these *refer back* to a prior mention, they do not refer to the exact thing being referenced in the prior sentence.
-In the first case, the asking event is the one in which Bill is the agent, and in which he is requesting that Bill be allowed to take the day off.
-"Do that" postulates a new event with slightly different participants.
-We therefore cannot call them the same event.

-Similarly, the new Hyundai that Bill received can only refer to "one" if Jane may buy Bill's Hyundai; otherwise "one" means "another instance of the same type".

-In order to handle these, we can use a tool you already have -- the "Set/Member" relationship.
-Unlike other instances of set/member annotation, however, you do not have explicit mention of the "set" itself.
-Instead, si	mply mark each item as a separate member, without an explicit set.

-This kind of situation -- particularly with "do" anaphora or "one" -- should be the ONLY situation where you do not have "SuperSet" entry; do not speculate about other situations in which a member-member link might be added.

 Marking Part/Whole relations